berthubert/simplomon/README.md

 webserver.
 If you run Simplomon inside a container, you'll probably have to use `0.0.0.0:8080` for things to work.

-This server supports the following three endpoints:
+You can also add `user="something", password=...` (password in quotes).

+This server supports the following three endpoints.
+The first, '/health' is always enabled.
+The dashboard and other JSON endpoints only function if you supplied a user name and a password, which will be checked using basic auth.

  * /health: generates {"health":"ok"} which appears to make some Docker environments happy